 Fungal Toenails Treatment Specialist Questions and Answers

-If your toenails aren’t looking very healthy and you suspect an issue with them, then come get them checked out here at Hicksville Podiatry in Hicksville NY, and West Hempstead NY.
+If your toenails aren’t looking very healthy and you suspect an issue with them, then come get them checked out here at Hicksville Podiatry in Hicksville, NY.
 The issue could be a toenail fungal infection which is pretty common but don’t worry.
 We can take care of it, here at our podiatry clinic.
 For more information call us or request an appointment online.

 What is a nail fungus?